-3Admission grades are the only criteria for college admission in Brazil.
+&lt;sup>3 Admission grades are the only criteria for college admission in Brazil.
 In other countries, there might be mechanisms other than educational investments operating to dissociate human capital from admission probability, such as parents using their social status and professional networks to increase the likelihood of their children being admitted to college.
-Extending our framework to include those mechanisms wouldn't alter the qualitative implication that income-based affirmative action improves efficiency.
+Extending our framework to include those mechanisms would not alter the qualitative implication that income-based affirmative action improves efficiency.